greenbone/docs/src/22.4/container/workflows.md

 ## Setting up SSL/TLS for GSA

-Enabling SSL/TLS for the the web interface ({term}`GSA`) requires generating a private key and public certificate, and adjusting the `gsa` container settings in the `docker-compose.yml` file.
+Enabling SSL/TLS for the the web interface ({term}`GSA`) requires generating a private key and public certificate.
+By default a self signed certificate is generated automatically.
+To provide an own certificate the following steps are necessary.

 As of September 2020, the maximum validity period for publicly trusted SSL/TLS certificates is 398 days.
 An expiration date of more than 397 days is not valid